 Attaching the Applique:

 Attaching the applique was the best part since it goes on in minutes using an iron and Wonder Under.
 See full instructions using my method of transferring images onto Wonder Under and attaching the applique to the pillow pieces HERE.
-After blanket stitching (learn how here) around almost each piece of the applique with embroidery floss in the matching color I realized my girl gnome needed her pigtails.
+After blanket stitching (learn how here) around almost every piece of the applique with embroidery floss in the matching color I realized my girl gnome needed her pigtails.
 So I cut 9 pieces of yarn (hair) about 11″ long.
 You will need to braid 3 pieces of yarn at a time in each section.
 After you have finished braiding the yarn place the red yarn ties at either end of the braid about 1.75″ from the end then cut the braid in half to form 2 braided pigtails while making sure not to allow it to un-braid.
 I used a little tape to hold the cut ends.

 Mr. Gnome was a wee bit faster to finish.